-Total employment of information security analysts is expected to grow 31% from 2019 to 2029.
-This steep forecasted growth rate is well above the average for all occupations, and represents a favorable job outlook in future years.
+The role of an information security analyst is somewhat similar to a forensic computer analyst.
+Total employment of information security analysts is expected to grow 33% from 2020 to 2030.
+This steep forecasted growth rate is well above the average for all occupations and represents a favorable job outlook in future years.

 The potential for cybersecurity attacks or breaches is one reason why the demand for forensic computer analysts is expected to remain high.
-With the continually high threat of cybersecurity risks comes a corresponding need for qualified forensic computer analysts, who can examine devices to determine how and why a crime occurred.
+With the continuing high threat of cybersecurity risks comes a corresponding need for qualified forensic computer analysts who can examine devices to determine how and why a crime occurred.

 Where Do Forensic Computer Analysts Work?

-Computer forensic analysts can work in a variety of different locations.
-As a computer forensic analyst, you will serve law enforcement in fulfilling specific technological needs.
-Sometimes, you might be onsite at the scene of a crime.
-Other times you might work out of an office or even a courtroom.
+As a computer forensic analyst, you can work in a variety of different locations.
+Computer forensic analysts serve law enforcement in fulfilling specific technological needs.
+Sometimes, you might be on-site at the scene of a crime.
+Other times, you might work out of an office or even a courtroom.

 Forensic computer analysts might work in locations that include: